 # querycontacts 2001:4800:4860::8844

-It is for free!
-You can use the data to start reporting abusive behavior globally.
-If you use the information for reporting, we just want you to put this small reference into every single report message, outlining that you have used the Abuse Contact DB to find the abuse contact address:
+If you use the information for reporting, we only want you to put this small reference into every single report message, indicating you used the Abuse Contact DB to find the abuse contact address:

-The recipient address of this report was provided by the Abuse Contact DB by abusix.com. abusix.com provides a proxy db service which provides the abuse@ address for all the global RIRs; thus, abusix.com does not maintain the content of the database.
-All information which we pass out, derives from the RIR databases and is processed for ease of use.
-If you want to change or report non working abuse contacts please contact the appropriate RIR responsible for managing the underlying data.
+The recipient address of this report was provided by the Abuse Contact DB by abusix.com. abusix.com provides a proxy db service which provides the abuse@ address for all the global RIRs; thus, abusix.com does not maintain the core db content but provides a service built on top of the RIR databases.
+If you wish to change or report a non working abuse contact address, please contact the appropriate RIR responsible for managing the underlying data.
 If you have any further questions about using the Abuse Contact DB, please either contact abusix.com directly via email (firstname.lastname@example.org) or visit the URL here: https://abusix.com/contactdb

 abusix.com is neither responsible nor liable for the content or accuracy of this message.